 When lease audits are considered, they are usually conceived of as “ a tenant’s tool” to ensure rental expenses line up with the market.
 Indeed, the document on multifamily property inspections by the MBA (Mortgage Bankers Association), who consider themselves the resource in property inspections for multifamily apartments, and CRE more generally, is telling: their Reference Guide on Commercial and Multifamily Property Inspections devotes a single page (out of 124) to lease auditing.

-The specific products that Armada’s Acquisition and Due Diligence Department offers are as follows:
+The specific products that Armada’s Due Diligence Department offers are as follows:

 - Interior Unit Inspections